davidgs/dev-rel-diaries/content/contribute.md

 description: "Contributing to DevRel Diaries"
 date: 2021-07-15
 ---

+## <span class='text-span'>What</span> we're looking for

+Your story is whatever you want it to be.
+Whatever you've experienced.
+This site is about *your* lived experience with mental health in Devrel.
+Some basic ideas:

+- Have you experienced a mental health crisis?
+We'd love to hear about what happened, and how you dealt with it.
+- Have you experienced a mental health crisis and *not* dealt with it?
+We'd love to hear about that too.
+- Have you experienced a mental health crisis and dealt with it in a way that you think others could benefit from?
+We'd love to hear the story around that.
+- Have you experienced discrimination, or worked in a low-trust environment because of your mental health issues?
+Tell us about that, how it affected you, and how you dealt with it.

+Really, we are interested in hearing your stories about *any* aspect of mental health, mental wellness, self-care and self-awareness, and how it relates to DevRel.
+We want to help alleviate the stigma of mental health issues in tech.
+We hope to show others that it's ok to talk about it, and that they are not alone in their struggles.

+You never know the impact your story, your life experience, can have on someone.
+What to you was a trivial 'aha!' moment, could be a life-changing revelation for someone else.
 ## <span class='text-span'>How</span> this works

-We want to let you share your story.
-But we also recognize that sharing a personal story, especially about Mental Health, can be a difficult thing to do.
-So we've created a process that we hope will make it easier for you.
+We recognize that sharing a personal story, especially about mental health, can be a difficult thing to do.
+So we've created a process that we hope will make it easier for you by giving you the option to contribute either with your name or anonymously.
 We want you to feel safe sharing your story.

+Below are the instructions for the two _best_ ways to contribute your story.
+If neither of these work for you, please [reach out](mailto:stories@devreldiaries.com) to us and let's work together to find something that works.

-The very **first** thing though is to make sure you're aware of, and agree to, our [Code of Conduct](/code_of_conduct/) and our [Privacy Policy](/privacy_policy).
+The very **first** thing is to make sure you're aware of, and agree to, our [Code of Conduct](/code_of_conduct/) and our [Privacy Policy](/privacy_policy).
 We take these *very* seriously.
 You should too.

-We're making it as easy as we can for you to share your story in whatever way makes you the most confortable.
-Below are the instructions for the two _best_ ways to contribute your story.
-If neither of these work for you, please [reach out](mailto:stories@devreldiaries.com) to us and let's work together to find something that works.

 ## <span class='text-span'>Contributing</span> anonymously